kemzeb/habiter/README.md

 ---

-habiter quantifies and keeps track of unwanted habits you have developed over time.
-It is interacted within a place where all programmers or simple travelers within the world of computing feel are most familiar with: the shell.
+habiter quantifies and keeps track of habits within the command line.

-It essentially addresses the problem we have of ridding ourselves of bad habits by making it out in the open for us to see explicitly by tracking the number of occurrences we notice with our habits per day.
-This data can then be viewed at any time as well manipulated by habiter with particular math concepts (i.e Poisson approximation, average percent change, etc.) to provide better insight into these habits.
+It essentially addresses the problem of managing our habits (whether good or bad) by making it out in the open for us to see by simply tracking the number of occurrences we notice with our habits per day.
+This data can then be viewed at any time as well manipulated by using particular math concepts (e.g. Poisson approximation) to provide some means to visualize these habits.

 ## Features

-- CLI interaction using the `click` library
+- CLI interaction using the [click](https://github.com/pallets/click) library
 - Addition, deletion, updating of habits through the cooperation of the `sqlite3` library
-- Persistent data storage onto your local machine; your data is **yours** to own and use **alone**
+- Persistent data storage onto ***your local machine***; your data is **yours** to own and use **alone**
-- Poisson probability utilized to act upon data (more mathematical concepts to come)
+- Poisson probability is utilized to act upon your data (more mathematical concepts to come)
 - Ability to print summary information of your habits

 ## Installation